Content warning, highlight the hidden text between the lines:

 "...And you said yes?"

-The bruised and bandaged wrestler still wasn't up for being interrogated.
+Alicia didn't like the line of questioning or the tone it was being asked in.
 "Hold on, hold on.
 I came here to check on you!
-Sabrina, are you alright?" asked Alicia.
+Sabrina, are you alright?"

-The former wrestler looked herself over and checked her forehead temperature with the back of her hand before concluding, "Yeah."
+Sabrina looked herself over and held the back of her hand to her forehead to check her temperature.
+"Yeah."
 Alicia didn't look convinced.
 "No, it's not how I wanted to retire."

-"It's just a broken arm," bargained Alicia.
+"It's just a broken arm," Alicia replied, almost pleading.
 "You can still come back."

 "You know how Helene's career ended?" asked Sabrina.
 Alicia shook her head.
-"Hip fracture in the first Queen's Decree match back in 1997.
+"Hip fracture in the first Queen's Decree match back in '97.
 Really bad fall.
 That was after ten years of neck and back injuries, issues, and surgeries.
-She was 36.
-Not that that's old - I'm turning 47 next month - but she'd been in and around the sport 18 years.
+She was 42.
+Not that that's old--I'm turning 48 next month--but she'd been in and around the sport 22 years.
 When this happened," said Sabrina, showing off her cast, "I was six months shy of 30 years in the business."

-"I don't want to be the one responsible for ending-" Alicia couldn't bring herself to finish her sentence.
+"I don't want to be the one responsible for ending-" Alicia couldn't bring herself to finish that sentence.

 you bragging about retiring me!"
 Alicia cracked a smile in spite

 of herself.
-Sabrina explained, "I'm lifting the same weight, but it
+"I'm lifting the same weight, but it

 keeps getting heavier.
 The aches last longer.
 The mornings after hurt worse.
 I had a plan for my final match--who it would